ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on how apps are engineered to steal your time.
+An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on the psychology of attention harvesting.

 ---